-MACH Energy will also conduct microbial sampling to understand the current diversity within stockpiled topsoil and soil respread on rehabilitation areas (prior to respreading) to understand possible microbial losses and inoculation requirements.
+MACH Energy will also conduct a study and associated trial involving soil stockpile microbial sampling to understand the current diversity within stockpiled topsoil and soil respread on rehabilitation areas (prior to respreading) to understand possible microbial losses and inoculation requirements.
+A detailed description of the trial is provided in Section 8.2.
 The nutrient cycling soil microbes which "naturally build nutrient pools, especially for nitrogen and phosphorus, in both the standing vegetation and the soil" (Nussbaumer, et. al., 2012), will be introduced, as required, into the rehabilitation areas to assist with maintaining long-term sustainability of the topsoil resource at the MPO.